Conda

 Conda is an open-source package management system and environment management system that runs on Windows, macOS, Linux and z/OS.
 Conda quickly installs, runs and updates packages and their dependencies.
 Conda easily creates, saves, loads and switches between environments on your local computer.
 It was created for Python programs, but it can package and distribute software for any language.

-The conda package and environment manager is included in all versions of Anaconda and Miniconda.
-Many versions of Anaconda are available to use on Minerva.
-To see a list of installed versions of Anaconda on the cluster, use Lmod’s spider command:
+The conda package and environment manager is included in all versions of miniforge3.
+Many versions of miniforge3 are available to use on Minerva.
+To see a list of installed versions of miniforge3 on the cluster, use Lmod’s spider command:

 Usage